sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

    ![The code under the Oracle comment is highlighted and labeled 1, and the Comment button in the toolbar is highlighted and labeled 2.](./media/visual-studio-home-controller-comment-out-oracle-lines.png "Comment out code")

+4. In the HomeController.cs, add the following `using` references:

+    ```csharp
+    using NpgsqlTypes;
+    using Npgsql;
+    ```

-4. Below the commented Oracle code and before the LINQ query, add the following:
+5. Below the commented Oracle code and before the LINQ query, add the following:

     ```csharp
     var beginDate = new NpgsqlParameter { ParameterName = "beginDate", NpgsqlDbType = NpgsqlDbType.Timestamp, Direction = ParameterDirection.Input, Value = new NpgsqlDateTime(DateTime.Parse("Jan 1, 1996")) };